NicholasARossi/NicholasARossi.github.io/_posts/2017-03-20-Cross Correlation.md

 <img src="/res/blog_5/graph_2.png">
 </a>﻿
 </center>
-An interesting graph that contains some information for sure, but isn't as informative as it could be.
-The [degeneracy](https://en.wikipedia.org/wiki/Degenerate_conic) of the data make each value non-unique, preventing us to determine the exact brightness of Paris given Boston and vice-versa.
+An interesting graph that contains some information, but isn't as informative as it could be.
+The [degeneracy](https://en.wikipedia.org/wiki/Degenerate_conic) of the data make each value non-unique, preventing us from determining the exact brightness of Paris given Boston and vice-versa.

-There **is** an answer to this problem however that allows us to relate these two signals in a more meaningful way : compare them after a **time-shift**.
+There **is** an answer to this problem that allows us to relate these two signals in a more meaningful way : compare them after a **time-shift**.
 If we compare Paris daylight to Boston 6 hours later, we find that there is much greater correlation between the two variables.

 <a align="center" href="/res/blog_5/graph_3.png">
 <img src="/res/blog_5/graph_3.png">